Best Pizza Peels

 We did look at some and felt that the ones we chose had the same benefits and are the most optimum for those cooking at home, whether you make these Italian cooked pies daily or monthly.
 We talk a bit about each of them and sometimes make reference to the pros and cons but most of those aspects have already been covered in the earlier part of this article when deciding on wood or metal peels.

-Best Wooden Peel
+Best Wooden Pizza Peel: New Star Wooden Pizza Peel

 The best wooden pizza peel to buy is the New Star Foodservice Restaurant-Grade Wooden Pizza Peel.
 They have a lot of restaurant-grade items available that are for both commercial and home use.
 This item, in particular, is of a very good quality and has proven itself long term reliability by reviewers.
 You’ll want to get also a food grade oil for long term protection.
 Generally, you’ll want to get either a 14-inch or a 16-inch wooden peel for handling 14 to 16 inch pizzas.

-Best Metal Peel
+Best Metal Pizza Peel: Ooni Perforated Peel

 The best metal peel is the Ooni Perforated Peel and it comes in several sizes.
 I use the 14-inch wide by 16-inch long one, which works perfect for round 14-inch pizzas or larger rectangular16-inch long pizzas.